Australian Law Reform Commission's review into exemptions for religious education institutions

-The Australian Parliament is currently considering proposed legislation on religious freedom.
-This is important legislation that will include protections for the rights of parents to choose a faith-based school for their children that reflects their beliefs and values, and for Catholic schools to operate according to their ethos and mission.
+The Australian Parliament considered proposed legislation on religious freedom during 2021-2022.
+This is important legislation considered protections for the rights of parents to choose a faith-based school for their children that reflects their beliefs and values, and for Catholic schools to operate according to their ethos and mission.

-Catholic Education is responding to these inquiries through written submissions and appearances at the inquiries.
+Catholic Education responded to these inquiries through written submissions and appearances at the inquiries.

 In summary, Catholic Education believes: